- April 9 2017

 There was a time where the daughter of the prevailing plaintiffs posted too much about the settlement and they had to give the money back.
 All she posted was that the defendant, and she named them, was paying for her European trip this summer.
 That was enough to make the parents have to give the money back.

 It’s a serious risk, and you don’t want to talk about it at all.
+In such cases, consulting a Reno personal injury lawyer can provide the necessary legal guidance.
 You should remind children or anyone else who might have knowledge about the case not to say anything about it, anywhere, ever.

 Non-removal of existing social media posts that may compromise the lawsuit

 There is a principle called “spoliation” of evidence or destruction of evidence.
 If you destroy evidence, you could potentially be sanctioned or the lawsuit could be dismissed.
 I would tell them to preserve whatever they do have on their social media, in order prevent being accused of destroying evidence.